syahrizaldev/webdev-resources/readme.md

 ## Web Dev Resources

-This is a curated list of essential resources for web developers, freelancers, and indie-hackers trying to build and scale their websites, apps, or products.
+This is a curated list of essential resources for **web developers, freelancers, and indie hackers** trying to build and scale their websites, apps, or products.
+While not exhaustive, this list is a carefully selected of resource that were found most useful and valuable.
 Prioritizing **free** and **freemium** options and excluding resources without any **free tiers**.

 ## Table of Contents